 organized on October 6, 1914, and chartered in 1955 as the Atlanta Chapter,

 reached this prestigious distinction on October 6, 2014.

 Atlanta Auditorium Armory and its 4/60 Austin Organ (1910, Op.
 262)

 Events leading to the establishment of the AGO in Atlanta were set in motion early in the 20th century when a municipal auditorium housing a large pipe organ was conceived for the city.
 Stories of the auditorium organ and of municipal organ music in Atlanta revealed a colorful musical environment common to many ambitious turn-of-the-century cities.
 It was from this environment that Atlanta musicians decided to join together for mutual professional development.

-Click here to continue reading the history of our chapter, written by Dan Pruitt, Chapter Historian.
+history of our chapter, written by Dan Pruitt, Chapter Historian.